connormurphy/connormurphy.github.io/_projects/shopify.md

 We redesigned our weekly newsletter as well to match the new clean aesthetic of the blog article page, and saw a 0.5% increase in CTR.

-We redesigned our weekly newsletter as well to match the new clean aesthetic of the blog article page, and saw a 0.5% increase in CTR.We redesigned our weekly newsletter as well to match the new clean aesthetic of the blog article page, and saw a 0.5% increase in CTR.We redesigned our weekly newsletter as well to match the new clean aesthetic of the blog article page, and saw a 0.5% increase in CTR.We redesigned our weekly newsletter as well to match the new clean aesthetic of the blog article page, and saw a 0.5% increase in CTR.

 ![](/assets/img/2021/emails.jpg)

+We redesigned our weekly newsletter as well to match the new clean aesthetic of the blog article page, and saw a 0.5% increase in CTR.

 ## Responsive

 ![](/assets/img/2021/emails-1.jpg)

-Results
+## Results